 The Inland Empire: Yes, we even have an empire here.
 Really, it's basically the nickname for the easternmost suburbs of Los Angeles, plus the two main cities of Riverside and San Bernardino.
-Full of abandoned tract houses.
+It's full of abandoned tract houses.
 Also home to city of Chino.
 Home to a good mix of whites, Asians, African-Americans and Hispanics, with the two former stereotypically being middle-class and the latter being more working-class.
 Also an area prone to earthquakes.
 Overlaps with the Coachella Valley and Mojave Desert.

 The West Side: It's the valley at the beach!
 Think of it as the western suburbs of Los Angeles proper.
 This is home to the aforementioned Santa Monica, Venice Beach, LAX, and both LMU and UCLA.